dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/pip.rst

    :class: margin

-   Use ``pip3 show numpy`` to get more detailed information about the ``numpy`` package, such as directory where it is installed etc.
+   Use ``pip3 show numpy`` to get more detailed information about the ``numpy`` package, such as the directory where it is installed, etc.

 - `numpy`_ at the latest version within the 1.24 release cycle
 - `scipy`_ at the latest version, but older than the 1.10